wangzhou/uadk/docs/wd_design.md

 A vendor driver is the counterpart of a hardware accelerator.
 A vendor driver is an implementation of an algorithm.
-Because of these, algorithm library bind an accelerator and a vendor driver together.
+Because of these, algorithm library binds an accelerator and a vendor driver together.
 There're different driver models in algorithm library for different accelerators.

 An example of binding compression device and compression driver is in below.